Introduction

 Quick Example

-Create a browser, navigate, and extract content — all via REST:Open Source
+Create a browser, navigate, and extract content with a local Rusty Browser server:Open Source

 The core browser platform